microsoft/EdgeML/tools/SeeDot/README.md

 optional arguments:
-  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'rnn' or 'rnnpool'] -e,   --encoding         Floating-point ['float'] or fixed-point ['fixed'] -d,   --dataset          Dataset to use
+  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn']
+                           (Default: ['bonsai', 'protonn'])

+  -e,   --encoding         Floating-point ['float'] or Fixed-point ['fixed']
+                           (Default: ['fixed', 'float'])

+  -d,   --dataset          Dataset to use
+                           (Default: ["cifar-binary", "cr-binary", "cr-multiclass", "curet-multiclass",
+                                      "letter-multiclass", "mnist-binary", "mnist-multiclass",
+                                      "usps-binary", "usps-multiclass", "ward-binary"])

-  -m,   --maximisingMetric What metric to maximise during exploration ['acc', 'disagree', 'red_disagree'] -n,   --numOutputs       Number of simultaneous outputs of the inference procedure (1 for a single-class classification problem)
+  -m,   --maximisingMetric What metric to maximise during exploration (valid only for Classification)
-  -dt,  --datasetType      Dataset type being used ['training', 'testing'] -t,   --target           Target device ['x86', 'arduino', 'm3'] -s,   --source           Model source type ['seedot', 'onnx', 'tf'] -sf,  --max-scale-factor Max scaling factor for code generation -l,   --log              Logging level (in increasing order) ['error', 'critical', 'warning', 'info', 'debug'] -lsf, --load-sf          Use a pre-determined value for max scale factor -tdr, --tempdir          Scratch directory for intermediate files -o,   --outdir           Directory to output the generated Arduino sketch
+                              1) Accuracy ('acc'):                The accuracy of prediction will be used as a metric for correctness.
+(A maximising metric).

+                              2) Disagreement Count ('disagree'): The correctness will be measured against the floating-point code's output.
+(A minimising metric).
+                              3) Reduced Disagreement Count ('red_disagree'): The correctness will be measured against the floating-point code's output only when the output matches the correct labels.
+                                                                  (A minimising metric).
+                           (Default: 'acc')

+  -n,   --numOutputs       Number of outputs (e.g., classification problems have only 1 output, i.e., the class label)
+                           (Default: 1)

+  -dt,  --datasetType      Dataset type being used ['training', 'testing']
+                           (Default: 'testing')

+  -t,   --target           Target device ['x86', 'arduino', 'm3']
+                           (Default: 'x86')

+  -s,   --source           Model source type ['seedot', 'onnx', 'tf']
+                           (Default: 'seedot')

+  -sf,  --max-scale-factor Max scaling factor for code generation (If not specified then it will be inferred from data)

+  -l,   --log              Logging level (in increasing order) ['error', 'critical', 'warning', 'info', 'debug']
+                           (Default: 'error')

+  -lsf, --load-sf          Use a pre-determined value for max scale factor

+  -tdr, --tempdir          Scratch directory for intermediate files
+                           (Default: 'temp/')

+  -o,   --outdir           Directory to output the generated targetdevice sketch
+                           (Default: 'arduinodump/' for Arduino, 'temp/' for x86 and, 'm3/' for M3)
 ```

 An example invocation is as follows: